Southern leopard frog: Ecology and behavior

 This frog lives in many types of shallow freshwater habitat and sometimes in slightly brackish water.
+They usually look for wetter environments that have herbaceous plant cover and low canopy.
 It is usually found close to water, but it can stay on dry land for long periods of time.
 During warmer months, it moves away from the water for most of the time, It is mostly nocturnal, but it can be active during the day and the night, especially during rainfall.
-It breeds in the winter and spring, and sometimes in the fall; heavy periods of rainfall trigger breeding.
+It breeds in the winter and spring, and sometimes in the fall.
+While there is a relationship between month and breeding activity, mean daily precipitation is the main factor that determines breeding activity.
+Breeding can occur throughout the year in southern states but typically occurs in early spring with both sexes having their lowest fat storage during late-winter-spring, indicative of the commencement of breeding.

+The southern populations breed the longest.

+They can breed in a variety of aquatic habitats ranging from ephemeral to permanent.
 The egg mass is connected to aquatic vegetation.
 It typically nests communally in cooler weather, and individually in warmer weather.
 Communal egg deposition in cooler temperatures is thought to be an adaptation for increased egg and embryo survival, creating a thermal advantage, similar to that of the Wood frog.
 Eggs hatch in 4 days to nearly two weeks.
 It has been shown that L. sphenocephalus eggs hatch more quickly in response to the presence of predators such as crayfish.
+Invasive Chinese tallow also affect the survival of Leopard frog eggs due to the leaves affecting the dissolved oxygen in water, where young eggs do not survive but more developed eggs may survive.
 The tadpoles take 50 to 75 days to develop to adulthood.

 In northern parts of its range, it is dormant during the winter, where it remains in well-oxygenated, unfrozen water bodies.
+The recorded highest altitude of this species is 1,000 feet.

 Southern leopard frogs feed primarily on insects, crayfish, and other invertebrates.
 They forage in upland areas during the summer.
 In other parts of their range, their diet consists mainly of spiders, beetles, and gastropods such as snails.

+Studies involving southern leopard frogs found that geographically separated populations produce distinct numbers and combinations of antimicrobial peptides (AMPs) in response to growing infection rate of fungal pathogen Batrachochytrium dendrobatidis.
+These AMPs mature and are excreted around 12-weeks post-metamorphosis.